Jaroslaw1980/spark-hadoop-install/README.md

 https://github.com/cdarlint/winutils
 ```
 click the green *Code* button and choose the option do download zip archive
 uzip the archive and place it in c:\hadoop folder
+in bin folder paste missing .dll

 ## 4. Add user variables
 Open Environmet Variables on your computer and add new User Variables for you: